 Once you have decided which schools you will apply to, you now must decide which application deadline option is best for you: early decision vs early action or regular decision.
 They are vastly different and it’s important to understand the uniqueness of each college admissions process– or you might just apply under the wrong deadline.
 Doing so can have disastrous consequences.
+While a majority of students apply under regular decision, it is not always the best decision for every student!

-It’s important to note that not all colleges will have Early Decision or Early Action available to students.
+It’s also important to note that not all colleges will have Early Decision or Early Action available to students.
 If you have any questions about the admissions process, reach out to the college in question as soon as possible.

 Without further ado, here is the rundown of Early Decision vs Early Action vs Regular Decision.